The Mighty Mighty Bosstones: Mainstream success and Big Rig Records (1993–2001)

 The band signed to their first major label when they joined the Mercury Records roster and soon recorded the Ska-Core, the Devil, and More EP.
 Released in March 1993, it was largely a collection of cover songs.
 Four of the seven tracks paid homage to the band's influences: The Angry Samoans' "Lights Out", Minor Threat's "Think Again", SSD's "Police Beat" and The Wailers' "Simmer Down".
 Three live tracks were included as well.
 The EP contained one new studio track "Someday I Suppose," which would later appear on the band's third full-length album.

 Produced by Tony Platt, the band's third LP, Don't Know How to Party contained a cover of Stiff Little Fingers' song "Tin Soldiers" as well as a vocal appearance by Daryl Jennifer of Bad Brains.
 A video was also filmed for "Someday I Suppose" and it received minor airplay on MTV.
 Though the footage was originally intended to serve as a promo for the Bosstones debut on Mercury, the label liked the footage and turned it into a single.
 The band would also appear on the 1994 Kiss My Ass tribute to Kiss album, covering "Detroit Rock City".
 Mercury Records released it as a single, appearing on 7-inch green vinyl and backed by the original Kiss version of the song.
 Soon after, the band found themselves invited by fellow Bostonian Steven Tyler, to open up for Aerosmith at their New Year's Eve concert in Boston.
 While it was not the most successful show the Bosstones had played, it ensured that the Bosstones started 1994 on the road as they had intended.

 The band released their fourth album, Question the Answers, in October 1994.
-The album featured production work by the Butcher Brothers, Paul Q. Kolderie and Ross Humphrey.
+The album featured production work by the Butcher Bros., Paul Q. Kolderie and Ross Humphrey.
 It was at this time that the band decided it wanted to release their albums on vinyl, leading to a partnership with Mercury Records to form Big Rig Records, a vanity label that allowed the band to release their albums on vinyl.
 The Big Rig vinyl versions often contained a bonus track not seen on the cassette or CD versions.
 Besides touring, the band found itself making their network television debut on The Jon Stewart Show and hosting MTV's 120 Minutes.
 They also contributed a new version of "Where'd You Go?" to the Alicia Silverstone movie Clueless.
 The band also made an appearance in the film, performing the songs "Where'd You Go?" and "Someday I Suppose" during a college fraternity party scene.
 On top of their TV and film appearances, the band was added to the main stage of the 1995 Lollapalooza tour.
 Mercury set about repromoting Question the Answers by adding a second disc with five B-side tracks.
 The EP was titled Here We Go Again and it was compiled by Barrett at the request of Mercury.